CollCaz/Sadeem-RestAPI/README.md

 5. run `make up` to apply up migrations.

 5. run `make build` to buld the application.
+(If you aren't using make, please make sure to manually follow the same commands in the make script)

 6. run the binary found in bin/ .